railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_mapping.rst

    *Directories representing all the orders in the document management system*

-Directories can follow a tree like the tree of resources in Open ERP.
-For example if you go to the directory :menuselection:`Documents --> Projects` you will see the structure of the analytic accounts.
+Directories can follow a tree structure, like the tree of resources in OpenERP.
+For example, if you go to the directory :menuselection:`Documents --> Projects` you will see the structure of the analytic accounts.

-To define a directory containing a specific type of resource you have to define parameters when you define the directory itself:
+To define a directory containing a specific type of resource, you have to define parameters when you define the directory itself:

 * :guilabel:`Type` : Folders per resource

-* :guilabel:`Resource Model` : Choose one of the system objects
+* :guilabel:`Resource model` : Choose one of the system objects

 * :guilabel:`Domain` :  an event filtered so that it sees only a subset of the resources

-* :guilabel:`Tree structure` : to show the resources hierarchically
+* :guilabel:`Tree Structure` : to show the resources hierarchically

 .. figure::  images/document_dir_form.png
    :scale: 50